Brookfield Asset Management reduced stake in Eagle Bulk Shipping Inc By Investing.com - Up News Info

 © Reuters.
 Brookfield Asset Management reduced stake in Eagle Bulk Shipping Inc

-Shares of Eagle Bulk Shipping Inc are up 3.87% since the transaction.
+Shares of Eagle Bulk Shipping Inc are down -5.37% since the transaction.

 Brookfield Asset Management’s holding in Eagle Bulk Shipping Inc decreased to about 3.9 million shares with the transaction.